liberland/Constitution/Liberland-constitution.md

   * **§IV.10(2)** The Chief Attorney of the Republic shall be appointed by the Chancellor for a term of six years.
   * **§IV.10(3)** The Chief Attorney of the Republic shall have the right to request the Supreme Court to issue a statement clarifying the law of the Free Republic of Liberland.
   * **§IV.10(4)** The Chief Attorney of the Republic shall appoint, and be responsible for the work of, Attorneys of the Republic who shall represent all bodies of the Public Administration in all civil proceedings.
+* **§IV.11.** The Office of the Chief Public Prosecutor shall be independent and shall be headed by the Chief Public Prosecutor.
+  * **§IV.11(1)** The Chief Public Prosecutor shall be appointed by the Chancellor for a term of six years.
+  * **§IV.11(2)** The Chief Public Prosecutor shall be removable from the office by the Citizens with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens registered with the Electoral Register at the time of the last General Election.
+  * **§IV.11(3)** The Chief Public Prosecutor shall appoint, and be responsible for the work of, Public Prosecutors.
 * **§IV.11.** The work of the Law Enforcement shall be overseen by the Chief Commissioner.
-  * **§IV.11(1)** The Chief Commissioner shall be appointed by the Chancellor for a term not exceeding six years.
+  * **§IV.12(1)** The Chief Commissioner shall be appointed by the Chancellor for a term not exceeding six years.
-  * **§IV.11(2)** The Chief Commissioner shall answer to the Chancellor and shall be removable from the office by the Chancellor at any time.
+  * **§IV.12(2)** The Chief Commissioner shall answer to the Chancellor and shall be removable from the office by the Chancellor at any time.
-  * **§IV.11(3)** The Chief Commissioner shall be removable form the office by the Citizens with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens registered with the Electoral Register at the time of the last General Election.
+  * **§IV.12(3)** The Chief Commissioner shall be removable form the office by the Citizens with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens registered with the Electoral Register at the time of the last General Election.
-* **§IV.12.** The Chief Public Prosecutor, Chief Attorney of the Republic and the Chief Commissioner shall not be deemed Members of the Cabinet.
+* **§IV.13.** The Chief Public Prosecutor, Chief Attorney of the Republic and the Chief Commissioner shall not be deemed Members of the Cabinet.

 ### Article V: The Judicial Power

 * **§V.1.** The judicial power of the Free Republic of Liberland shall be vested in the Courts of the Free Republic of Liberland.
 * **§V.2.** The Courts of the Free Republic of Liberland shall first and foremost uphold the Constitution of the Free Republic of Liberland, and any laws passed by the Assembly in accordance with this Constitution.
-* **§V.3.** The Courts of the Free Republic of Liberland shall protect the Citizens thereof and other Residents from any unlawful trespasses into their rights.
+* **§V.3.** The Courts of the Free Republic of Liberland shall protect the Citizens thereof and other Residents from any unlawful trespasses into their Rights.
 * **§V.4.** The Judges of the Courts of the Free Republic of Liberland shall regulate their own affairs within the Secretariat of the Judiciary of the Free Republic of Liberland.
   * **§V.4(1)** The Secretariat of the Judiciary shall be headed by the Chief Justice of the Supreme Court.
   * **§V.4(2)** The Secretariat of the Judiciary shall supervise the Judicial Appointment Commission.